-Affiliated Organization - any organization associated with the University that uses university information technology resources to create, access, store or manage University Data to perform their business functions.
+- Any organization associated with the University that uses university information technology resources to create, access, store or manage University Data to perform their business functions.

-DeGaussing - demagnetizing magnetic storage media like tape or a hard disk drive to render it permanently unusable.
+- Demagnetizing magnetic storage media like tape or a hard disk drive to render it permanently unusable.
 Since the media typically can no longer be used after degaussing, it should only be used to purge data from media that will be discarded.

-Media - material on which data are or may be recorded, such as magnetic disks or tapes, solid state devices like USB flash drives, optical discs like CDs and DVDs, or paper-based products.
+- Material on which data are or may be recorded, such as magnetic disks or tapes, solid state devices like USB flash drives, optical discs like CDs and DVDs, or paper-based products.

-Media sanitization - the process of removing data from storage media such that there is reasonable assurance that the data may not be retrieved and reconstructed.
+- The process of removing data from storage media such that there is reasonable assurance that the data may not be retrieved and reconstructed.